ibm-cloud-docs/CDN/api.md

 Retrieves a mapping's Geographical Access Control behavior.

   * **Parameters**:
-    * `uniqueId` - The uniqueId of the mapping that the rule belongs to.
+    * `uniqueId` - The unique ID of the mapping that the rule belongs to.

   * **Returns** - An object of type `SoftLayer_Network_CdnMarketplace_Configuration_Behavior_Geoblocking`.